BurrowBird/4chan-Thread-Muncher/Readme.txt

 ✱ const STUCK_TIMER = 5 * 60 * 1000;
     Default value is 5 minutes.
-    Time until a thread is auto-closed when inactive.
+    Time until a thread is auto-closed when inactive. (actually may be longer by up to MANAGE_THREADS_INTERVAL)